PSO2 NGS Story Guide

 Why do they do this?

 Renus Retem is big, and it’s a boss that’s likely pretty good for rangers and maybe forces to fight because the only lower-def-enough part to hit is the head.
 It keeps this elevated really well almost the entire time.
 (That's double-jumps while running just to get up to it at all levels of 'well') It also has attacks a plenty to knock jumpers down/ stop combos.
 It does not particularly have a face per-se…the top seems almost hairy in texture and there are sharp points all around.
-The mouth interior is Saarlac-pit looking but with twirling saw blades.
+The mouth interior is Saarlac-pit looking but with twirling metal saw blades.
 It can do energy blasting, targeted missile shooting, laser blasting, and dig in the sand to pop out/knock everyone down.
 It is also partially buried in the sand all the time.
 The tail tip and a middle ‘arch’ will usually be up.
-These both have very high DEF so don’t bother hitting at those.
+These both have very high DEF so don’t bother hitting at those until it decides to attack from them.

 After it loses enough hp…it does a big attack, this knocks down the team, and it turns red.
 Manon will notify everyone that there’s another hittable point on the ‘arch’ middle part of it.
 A glowing yellow area that helps shoot missiles is on one side, and on the other it has a claw-like thing over the yellow dot that can energy blast…but both of these can be attacked and broken.
 Every time one breaks, the head falls down so you can rush to that and hit it more.
 (Use the PB at this point if it has built) Breaking both sides of this and hitting the head in between will be enough to defeat it.